 make 3.0 times more money

-In French Polynesia, approximately 4.5 children die before they reach the age of one as of 2020.
-In Germany, on the other hand, 3.3 children do as of 2020.
+In French Polynesia, approximately 4.4 children (per 1,000 live births) die before they reach the age of one as of 2022.
+In Germany, on the other hand, 3.2 children do as of 2022.

 The statistics above were calculated using the following data sources: The World Factbook.